lawrennd/old_talks/_ml/includes/is-my-model-useful.md

 [^corfield]: This was pointed out to me by Bernhard Schölkopf, who by recollection credited the observation to the philosopher David Corfield.

-\notes{Many critics of the Bayesian approach ask where the Bayesian prior comes from from.
+\notes{Many critics of the Bayesian approach ask where the Bayesian prior comes from.
 But one might just as well ask, where does the likelihood come from?
 Or where does the link function come from?
 All of these are subjective modeling questions.
 The prior is not the problem.
 The challenge is providing objective guarantees for our subjective model choices.
 The classical Bayesian approach provides guarantees, but only for the $\mathcal{M}$-closed domain [@Bernardo:bayesian94], where the *true* model is one of the models under consideration.
 This is the critical belief at the heart of the Church of Bayes: the doctrine of model correctness.}

 \notes{The beauty of the Bayesian approach is that you don't have to have much imagination.
 You work as hard as possible with your models of probability distributions to represent the problem as best you understand it, then you work as hard as possible to approximate the posterior distributions of interest and estimate the marginal likelihoods and any corresponding Bayes's factors.
 If we have faith in the doctrine of model correctness, then we can pursue our modeling aims without the shadows of doubt to disturb us.